micmejia/bible-dump/AMPC/Mark/Mark 16.md

-And He said to them, Go into all the world and preach _and_ publish openly the good news (the Gospel) to every creature [of the whole [^e]human race].
+And He said to them, Go into all the world and preach _and_ publish openly the good news (the Gospel) to every creature [of the whole human race].